Who: Hosted by Evaluator Group

 Section 1: Strategic Direction for Storing and Managing Information

 What is necessary to store and manage information to meet the changing demands on Information Technology?
 This is not a tactical question but a strategic one.
 Meeting demands in a five to seven-year horizon requires an understanding of demands, technology and developments, and solutions to craft a strategy and from it make informed tactical decisions.
 This section will look at the long-term strategy and the current and ongoing demands.

 Section 2: Trends and Developments

 For enterprises planning to deploy private and hybrid clouds, there are many different solutions available and different approaches to deliver services with use of both public and private clouds.
 The different options and their characteristics can be confusing with an overwhelming amount of information available.
-There are also solutions that are more complete where they delivered as pre-packaged (in-a-box) products with installation and support.
+There are solutions that are more complete, delivered as pre-packaged (in-a-box) products with installation and support.
 Offerings and value are discussed in this section.